 Books and boots, walks and words...

-Come and join our unique festival with nine days of book events and guided walks in the beautiful Yorkshire Dales.
+Come and join our unique festival with ten days of book events and guided walks in the beautiful Yorkshire Dales.

-Our walks programme features walks of varying lengths which take us out into the some of the most stunning scenery England has to offer in the Yorkshire Dales and less well visited areas around Richmond.
+Our walks programme features walks of varying lengths which take us out into some of the most stunning scenery England has to offer in the Yorkshire Dales and less well visited areas around Richmond.
 We also offer shorter town based walks of local interest and a programme of health walks.
-In 2016 we feature some old favourites and new walks in Swaledale and Arkengarthdale as well as the Wensleydale Medley - 5 days of glorious walking exploring the length and breadth of Wensleydale.
-We also take you further afield to experience a classic walk at the very top of Nidderdale; a walk in Turner's footsteps beside the River Tees; and a couple of walks exploring Upper Wharfedale.
-Festival favourite and best seller 'The Feldom Wander' is back as is the walking visit to Britain's last remaining boot manufacturer.
 With at least 3 walks per day to choose from you will be spoilt for choice.

 You can also look forward to receiving updates: register for emails, like our Facebook page, follow us on Twitter.